 An International Attraction for Audio Professionals

-The second annual AES@NAMM Pro Sound Symposium: Live & Studio is an education and training program, targeted at working professionals in live sound, recording and performance-audio, with a focus on both studio production and sound reinforcement.
-This four-day international symposium comprises of a series of training academies and related technical sessions, provided by a dedicated team of topical specialists and experts to create a unique new learning format that will appeal to career veterans and aspiring audio professionals.
+The second annual AES@NAMM Pro Sound Symposium: Live & Studio is an education and training program, targeted at working professionals in live sound, pro audio, with a focus on both studio production and sound reinforcement.
+This four-day international symposium comprises a series of training academies and related technical sessions, provided by a dedicated team of topical specialists and experts to create a unique, new learning format that will appeal to career veterans and aspiring audio professionals.

-All classes and events will be held on the 4th floor of the Anaheim Hilton Hotel, across the street from the Anaheim Convention Center, as part of the NAMM U Education Center.
+All classes and events will be held on Level 4 of the Hilton Anaheim, across the street from the Anaheim Convention Center, as part of the NAMM U Education Center.
 AES@NAMM registrants can purchase discounted badges to the entire exhibit area of The 2019 NAMM Show.
 AES@NAMM attendees who also registered for the The 2019 NAMM Show may purchase tickets to exclusive shows like The TEC Awards, which may be purchased during registration.

 Best-in-Class Education and Professional Development